-- These patent applications cover novel, unique flowsheet designs, applicable to scandium extraction, from scandiferous laterite resources; - The patented designs are largely supported by test work done with Nyngan Scandium Project resource material and known design parameters; - The patents cover HPAL system material flows, SX, ion exchange systems ("IX"), atmospheric tank and heap leaching systems and techniques, and processes for directly making select master alloys containing scandium; - The designs are incorporated as part of the DFS; and - The master alloy patent application uniquely integrates planned flowsheet design and downstream product development, either by SCY or with future customers.
+- These patent applications cover novel, unique flowsheet designs, applicable to scandium extraction, from scandiferous laterite resources; - The patented designs are largely supported by test work done with Nyngan Scandium Project resource material and known design parameters; - The patents cover HPAL system material flows, solvent extraction (SX), ion exchange systems ("IX"), atmospheric tank and heap leaching systems and techniques, and processes for directly making select master alloys containing scandium; and - Most of the designs are incorporated as part of the DFS.

-These five patent applications have been filed with the US Patent Office, with dates of record from September 2014 to February 2015.
-They protect the Company's position and rights to the intellectual property (IP) contained and identified in the applications as of the date filed, within the worldwide jurisdiction limits of the US patent system.
-Review by the US Patent Office takes further time, but the dates of record define the basis of IP ownership claims, as is generally afforded US patent-holders.
+These patent applications, filed with the US Patent Office, protect the Company's position and rights to the intellectual property (IP) contained and identified in the applications as of the date filed, within the worldwide jurisdiction limits of the US patent system.
+Review by the US Patent Office takes further time, but the dates of filing these patents define the basis of IP ownership claims, as is generally afforded U.S. patent-holders.

-The Company intends to utilize the IP contained in these process patents in the development of process flowsheets for recovery of scandium from its Nyngan Scandium Project.
+The Company intends to utilize the IP contained in these process patents in the development of process flowsheets for recovery of scandium from its Nyngan Scandium Project, as well as its Honeybugle project.